zkrising/Tachi/docs/docs/codebase/implementation-details/goals-quests.md

 ### Unsubscribing

-Unsubscribing from a quest is a two-pass process.
-Firstly, for all `goalID`s in the quest, the subscription document has the relevant `questID` pulled from the array.
+For all `goalID`s in the quest, we check if this goal subscription has any other parent quests.

-The second part of the process involves unsubscribing the user from any goals that now have an empty array as a result of this process.

-!!! warning
-	If this process sounds like it has race conditions, it's because it probably does.
-	Ah well.
+If this quest was the only reason the goal was assigned (i.e. it wasn't assigned directly, or isn't part of another quest), this quest will be unsubscribed from.

 ## Questlines

 Questline are ordered lists of quests.
-Their purpose is to group quests together visually.
+Their purpose is to group quests together visually in an ordered manner.

 Users *can not* "subscribe" to questlines, but they can use questlines as a utility for subscribing to all the related quests.